billism1/vfd-tube-clock/README.md

 A WiFi-enabled VFD (Vacuum Fluorescent Display) tube clock built with the Seeeduino ESP32-C3 microcontroller, designed for the IV-21 VFD tube with web-based control interface.

+Note that I am currently making PCB design modifications.
+The below photos and video are from the first few PCBs I had printed for testing the initial design.
+The main board's KiCad project does not currently match this due to some changes I am in the process of making.
+Though, the software flashed to the ESP32 will work with the old and the new PCB designs.

 ## Project Photos

 <div align="center">